patroni/patroni/docs/replication_modes.rst

 In hosted datacenter environments (like AWS, Rackspace, or any network you do not control), synchronous replication significantly increases the variability of write performance.
 If followers become inaccessible from the leader, the leader effectively becomes read-only.

-To enable a simple synchronous replication test, add the follow lines to the ``parameters`` section of your YAML configuration files:
+To enable a simple synchronous replication test, add the following lines to the ``parameters`` section of your YAML configuration files:

 .. code:: YAML